consultingmikus-hue/ThesisMobilityAgentSimulation-Replication/README.md

 # License

-This repository accompanies a master’s thesis and is provided for academic review, research, and reproducibility purposes.
+This repository accompanies a master's thesis and is provided for academic review, research, and reproducibility purposes.
 Unless otherwise stated, all rights remain with the author.

 ---